meosch/drush_archive-dump_backup/README.md

 ~~For each site an option will be given to place backups for a website in a sub-folder.~~

 ## Installation
-1. Either copy `ard-bk-cron.sh` and `ard-bk-conf.example` to your scripts folder on the server you want to backup or clone this git repository on your server.
+1. Either copy `ard-bk-cron.sh` and `ard-bk.conf.example` to your scripts folder on the server you want to backup or clone this git repository on your server.
 ```bash
 git clone https://github.com/meosch/drush_archive-dump_backup.git
 ```
 I normally use `/home/username/bin/` for scripts.
-2. Rename `ard-bk-conf.example` to `ard-bk-conf`.
+2. Rename `ard-bk.conf.example` to `ard-bk.conf`.
 Then edit the file and adjust the configuration options to your needs.
 3. Check your Drush alias file(s) (normally found in `~/.drush/`) to ensure that you have the correct values for **uri** and **root** for the site(s) that you wish to backup.
 4. Ensure that you have setup passwordless login for the remote user and server where you wish to copy the files.
 5. Test the script on the command line with something like: